kangmg/qsolv_softener/IMPLEMENTATION.md

    ```
    new_q_solute = α * original_q_solute + (1 - α) * weighted_avg_q_solvent
    ```
    Solvent charges remain **unchanged** during this stage, acting as a fixed background field.
+During this stage, the algorithm also collects all solvent atom indices that fall within the radius of any solute atom.

 2. **Charge Equilibration (QEq) Stage**: After softening, we apply QEq to the entire system (solute + solvent) to re-equilibrate charges while preserving the total system charge.
 This uses electronegativity (χ) and hardness (η) parameters per element.

+3. **Filtered Atoms Creation**: After QEq, the algorithm creates a `filtered_atoms` object containing only the solute atoms and the solvent atoms that were within the specified radius.
+This provides a reduced system for further analysis or calculations.

 ## Weight Function Details